On the dynamics of a free vortex pair in the presence of a fixed vortex: Introduction

-It is intriguing and more physically realistic to consider $N$-vortex problems having some form of constraints.
-Recently,~\citet{RK2013} and~\citet{KR2018} investigated the dynamics of a counter-rotating pair of vortices interacting with a fixed point vortex.
-Based on the value of the constant of motion, $M$ [c.f.~Eqn.~\ref{cons_ang}], they classified the vortex motion into (i) symmetric ($M=0$) and (ii) asymmetric ($M\neq 0$) cases.
-They showed that in the symmetric case, the vortex pair always scatters and executes an unbounded motion.
-In contrast, in the asymmetric case, the motion of the vortices can be bounded.
-They derived an analytic expression for the boundary separating the bounded and unbounded regime in terms of (i) the ratio of the circulations of the vortex pair to that of the fixed vortex and (ii) the ratio of the initial positions of the free vortices to that of the fixed vortex.
-A numerical study of the scalar transport, using Poincar\'e sections, revealed that the periodic motion of a pair of vortices perturbs scalar motion causing a portion of scalar trajectories to manifest chaotic behaviour~\cite{RE2014}.
-It is also known that some of the $N$-vortex problems can be equivalently described as a problem involving a passive particle being advected in the flow field of a collection of fixed point vortices~\cite{KC1985,A1989,AB2016,SP2019}.
-A study~\cite{SP2019} on the restricted three-vortex problem---in which one of the free vortices has zero circulation---also revealed that the presence of a fixed vortex could change the number and stability properties of a fixed configuration arising in the vortex system.
-Thus, the non-linear dynamics associated with the fixing of a vortex can potentially be used to enhance useful physical properties, such as mixing, mass and heat transfer, etc.
+Here, we shall address the planar vortex system consisting of two freely moving point vortices influenced by a fixed point vortex's presence in their vicinity.
+In this context, the recent studies~\cite{RK2013,RE2014,KR2018} on a vortex dipole (equal counter-rotating pair of vortices) encountering a fixed vortex showed that if the constant of angular momentum [c.f.~Eqn.~\ref{cons_ang}] is zero, the vortex dipole always scatters and executes an unbounded motion.
+On the contrary, if this value is non-zero, then the dipole vortices' motion can be bounded for some initial conditions~\cite{RK2013,KR2018}.
+The analytic expression for the boundary separating the bounded and unbounded regime was also derived in terms of (i) the ratio of the circulations of the vortex dipole to that of the fixed vortex and (ii) a parameter based on the ratio of the free vortices' initial positions to that of the fixed vortex~\cite{KR2018}.
+A further numerical study~\cite{RE2014} of the scalar transport, using Poincar\'e sections, revealed that the periodic oscillation of an entrapped dipole about the fixed vortex perturbs scalar motion causing a portion of scalar trajectories to manifest chaotic behaviour~\cite{RE2014}.
+In short, Refs.~\cite{RK2013,KR2018,RE2014} indicate that the strength and location of the fixed vortex determines whether or not a vortex dipole gets entrapped to its neighborhood and induce chaotic stirring therein.

-Being motivated by the physical significance of fixing a vortex, the objective of the present work is to analyze the dynamical aspects of a free vortex pair in the presence of a fixed vortex.
-Although similar studies have been carried by Koshel and Ryzhov for specific choices of circulations, the generalization to arbitrary non-zero values of circulations is less understood to the best of authors' knowledge.
-In this context, the present work extends the study of Koshel and Ryzhov.
-We analyze the three-vortex system with arbitrary non-zero circulations.
-A coordinate transformation is used to reduce the number of dynamically evolving vortex coordinates from two to one, and a phase plane analysis is carried out on this transformed coordinates.
-Furthermore, the results are interpreted in the physical plane.